DanielRasho/Lexer/README.md

 // - They may end with a return statement using any ID defined in the TOKENS ID section
 // - If there is not return statement, the Lexer wont yield any token when that pattern is matched.
-// - Use "{}" to refer to named patterns defined before rule entrypoint =
+// - Use "{}" to refer to named patterns defined before

+rule entrypoint =
     | {LETTER} {return LETTER}      // PRIORITY 0
     | {DIGIT} {return DIGIT}        // PRIORITY 1
     | {COND} {return DIGIT}         // PRIORITY 2
     | ' ' {return WS}               // ...
     | {LETTER} { return LITERAL }

+    // NOTE:
+    // The order in which they are written also defines ITS PRIORITY.
+    // If the lexer happens to recognize 2 possible actions for a pattern it will take
+    // the one with HIGHEST PRIORITY (declared first here).

 {
     // ======== FOOTER =======